-The total assets increased by €10.5m, from €1.1m at end of year 2020 to €11.7m as at end of current reporting year.
-The increase includes the impact of the call made by the Company's Board of Directors to all the shareholders for the payment of the unpaid 80% subscriptions totaling €6m.
-The gross technical provisions as at year end, including both insurance contracts and investment contracts with discretionary participation features totaled €4.9m.
-The Company's shareholder' funds at the close of 2021 amounted to €5.9m compared to €0.9m at the end of the prior period.
+The total assets increased by \notin 6.9m, from \notin 11.6m at end of year 2021 to \notin 18.5m as at end of current reporting year.
+The increase includes the capital injection made by the shareholders totaling \notin 2m.
+The gross technical provisions as at year end, including both insurance contracts and investment contracts with discretionary participation features totaled \notin 11.8m.
+The Company's shareholders' funds at the close of 2022 amounted to \notin 5.6m compared to \notin 5.9m at the end of the prior reporting period.